What's Apple got in store for us at its March launch event?

 Originally published Feb.
 15.

-Updates March 13: Adds details about the official invitation for Apple's launch event.
+Updates March 14: Adds details about the official invitation for Apple's launch event, WWDC announcement and new rumors about the March 25th launch event.

 Apple iPad